-The Ketu North District is one of the twenty five (25) Municipalities and Districts in the Volta Region of Ghana.
+The Ketu North Municipal is one of the 261 Metropolitan, Municipal and District Assemblies (MMDAs) in Ghana, and forms part of the 18 of Municipalities and Districts in the Volta Region.

-There are four Traditional Paramount Chiefs in the District ruling from Dzodze, Penyi, Afife and Weta.
+There are four Traditional Paramount Chiefs in the Municipality ruling from Dzodze, Penyi, Afife and Weta.
 These Paramount Chiefs however collaborate in the implementation of most development projects.

-The District shares boundaries with the Republic of Togo to the east, to the west to Akatsi North District, to the south with Ketu South Municipal.
+The Municipality shares boundaries with the Republic of Togo to the east, to the west to Akatsi North District, to the south with Ketu South Municipal.

 In terms of size, it covers a total land area of 462 square kilometres